YannickBeaucaine/T3A2-A-TREE02-PM/readme.md

 ## R4 : User Stories
 ---
+- As a visitor I want to be able to sign up for an account so I can adopt a tree.

+- As a visitor I want to be to see information about Tree02 so that I can make an informed decision about adopting a tree.

+- As a user I want to be able to sign into my account so that I can view information in regards to adopting trees.

+- As a user I want to be able to see my stores adoption statistics so I can see how much my store is helping coffee farmers in Timor Leste.

+- As a user I want to be able to adopt a tree through the website and pay for it using a credit card.

+- As a user I want to be able to see what trees I have already adopted so I can see the impact I am having on farmers.

+- As a user I want to be able to see other stores which are also offering customers to adopt trees through tree02.

+- As an administrator I want to be able to see the accounts which have been made so I see statistics about how many trees each customer has adopted.

+- As a site administrator I want to be able to edit or delete user accounts.

 <br>

 ## R5 : Wireframes for multiple standard screen sizes, created using industry standard software
 ---
 For this project we have used Adobe XD to wireframe and prototype our application and test user experience.
-We have initially started with making low resolution wireframes with our client to adapt the application to his needs.
-For this project we have designed our wireframes by using an agile method, creating our design by components to simplifiy changes requested by our client starting with a sitemap.
+We have initially started with making low resolution wireframes and a sitemap with our client to adapt the application to his needs.
+For this project we have designed our wireframes by using an agile method, creating our design by components to simplifiy changes requested by our client.

 - ## Site Map :